 You’ve got your dog going to the groomer’s regularly, but how do you keep your dog smelling fresh and clean between baths?
-There are a lot of simple things you can do to help keep that just bathed freshness for as long as possible.
+There are many simple things you can do to help keep that just bathed freshness for as long as possible.
 Don’t lose hope!
 A lot of these tips are simple and relatively cheap, too!

 It turns out that brushing 2-5 times a week is excellent for your dog’s coat- and the smell.
 It helps distribute natural oils.
 Even more than that, it helps get rid of any dead fur and reduces shedding.
 That’s good for your dog and your house.
 If your dog is particularly prone to shedding, consider brushing them outside to prevent your home from looking like a hair salon exploded inside it.